Numerica Corporation

 Numerica Corporation is an air and missile defense company.

 History

 Numerica was founded by Aubrey B. Poore, an applied mathematics professor at Colorado State University, in 1996.
 It is based in Fort Collins, Colorado, with a second office in Colorado Springs, and a third also in Fort Collins.
 It has around 70 employees.

 In 2022, the Space Division of Numerica was acquired by Slingshot Aerospace.

+In 2025, the Radar and Command and Control businesses of Numerica were acquired by Anduril Industries.